Barking and Dagenham London Borough Council: History

 The London Borough of Barking (as it was originally named) and its council were created under the London Government Act 1963, with the first election held in 1964.
 For its first year the council acted as a shadow authority alongside the area's two outgoing authorities, being the borough councils of Dagenham and Barking.
 The new council formally came into its powers on 1 April 1965, at which point the old districts and their councils were abolished.

 The pre-1965 borough of Barking had evolved from the Barking Town local government district, which had been created in 1882 covering the central part of the parish of Barking.
 The district was governed by an elected local board.
 Such districts were reconstituted as urban districts under the Local Government Act 1894, which saw the board replaced by an urban district council.
 The Barking Town Urban District was incorporated to become a municipal borough in 1931, at which point the name was changed from Barking Town to Barking.
 Neighbouring Dagenham was a rural parish with a parish council from 1894, subordinate to the Romford Rural District Council.
 In 1926 the parish council was replaced when Dagenham was made an urban district; it was made a municipal borough in 1938.

 The council changed the London borough's name from 'Barking' to 'Barking and Dagenham' with effect from 1 January 1980.
 Since then the council's full legal name has been 'The Mayor and Burgesses of the London Borough of Barking and Dagenham'.

 From 1965 until 1986 the council was a lower-tier authority, with upper-tier functions provided by the Greater London Council.
 The split of powers and functions meant that the Greater London Council was responsible for "wide area" services such as fire, ambulance, flood prevention, and refuse disposal; with the borough councils (including Barking and Dagenham) responsible for "personal" services such as social care, libraries, cemeteries and refuse collection.
 As an outer London borough council Barking and Dagenham has been a local education authority since 1965.
 The Greater London Council was abolished in 1986 and its functions passed to the London Boroughs, with some services provided through joint committees.

 Since 2000 the Greater London Authority has taken some responsibility for highways and planning control from the council, but within the English local government system the council remains a "most purpose" authority in terms of the available range of powers and functions.

 Powers and functions

 The local authority derives its powers and functions from the London Government Act 1963 and subsequent legislation, and has the powers and functions of a London borough council.
-It sets council tax and as a billing authority also collects precepts for Greater London Authority functions and business rates.
+It sets council tax and as a billing authority it also collects precepts for Greater London Authority functions and business rates.
 It sets planning policies which complement Greater London Authority and national policies, and decides on almost all planning applications accordingly.
-It is a local education authority and is also responsible for council housing, social services, libraries, waste collection and disposal, traffic, and most roads and environmental health.
+It is also the local education authority.